-The experimental group had mean score of 85while the control group had 71.50. the mean difference of both groups was 13.50 those selected into the experimental group had greater scores than those in the control group on elementary questions on the concept of friction, as shown in Table1b
+The experimental group had a mean score of 85, while the control group had a mean score of 71.50.
+The mean difference of both groups was 13.50.
+Those selected into the experimental group had greater scores than those in the control group on elementary questions on the concept of friction, as shown in the Table

 Research question 2